Why is early diagnosis important?

 Below are some examples of how spotting cancer early can make a real difference:

-More than 90% of women diagnosed with the earliest stage ovarian cancer survive their disease for at least 5 years compared to around 5% for women diagnosed with the most advanced stage of disease .
+90% of women diagnosed with the earliest stage ovarian cancer survive their disease for at least 5 years compared to around 5% for women diagnosed with the most advanced stage of disease.

-Around 70% of lung cancer patients will survive for at least a year if diagnosed at the earliest stage compared to around 14% for people diagnosed with the most advanced stage of disease .
+More than 80% of lung cancer patients will survive for at least a year if diagnosed at the earliest stage compared to around 15% for people diagnosed with the most advanced stage of disease.

 Why are some cancers diagnosed late?

-- Low awareness of cancer signs and symptoms can mean that people don’t see the GP as soon as they might which could delay a diagnosis .
+- Low awareness of cancer signs and symptoms can mean that people don’t realise that a symptom is important, or that they should see their doctor about it.

 - There can be delays in GPs referring patients on for tests or treatment.